Defined Benefit (DB) pension policy changes

 What are the next steps?

-• The new rules on use of surplus will require secondary legislation which is due to be consulted on in Autumn 2026 with a view to the new rules coming into force in 2027
+• The new rules on use of surplus in the Pension Schemes Act are due to come into force in April 2027

-• The Regulator is due to publish guidance on use of surplus from DB schemes once the changes have been made to the current statutory rules
+• The Regulator has issued a statement on use of surplus from DB schemes and it is due to publish further guidance once the changes have been made to the current statutory rules

 What should schemes and employers do now?

-• Trustees and sponsors of DB schemes should review their scheme’s long-term objective and funding and investment strategy in light of:
+• If they haven’t already done so, trustees and sponsors of DB schemes should review their scheme’s long-term objective and funding and investment strategy in light of:

-• the new statutory funding and investment regime and DB funding Code (which apply to valuations dated on or after 22 September 2024)
+• the new statutory funding and investment regime and DB funding Code (which applies to valuations dated on or after 22 September 2024)

-• the government’s proposals to relax the rules on use of surplus, and
+• the legislation which will relax the rules on use of surplus, and

 • the introduction of new end game options, including new entrants to the buy-out and DB superfund markets